TatianaProzorova/CSharpEssentials/README.md

 # MyConsoleApp
-This is a test project with my console application
+This is a test project with a simple console application